rushi-the-neural-arch/EVA6-Computer-Vision/Assignment 4/README.md

 We implemented the concept of Resnet Architecture but with many significant changes like decreasing the number of channels per layer as well as the blocks

 The architecture has 19K params and consists of 8 Conv layers.
-Due to the concept of Residual addition, we achieve 98.93% **VAL ACCURACY** just within 5 epochs (Couldn't train or experiment more due to time constraints, sorry :( ) )
+Due to the concept of Residual addition, we achieve 98.93% **VAL ACCURACY** with 40 epochs.